slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The hardest thing to explain is the glaringly evident that everyone has decided not to see."
 -- Ayn Rand*

 > *"I look for ways of changing my mind.
-I never allow myself to have an opinion on anything that I don't know the other side’s argument better than they do."
+I never allow myself to have an opinion on anything that I don’t know the other side’s argument better than they do."
 -- Chalie Munger*

 > *"What the human being is best at doing is interpreting all new information so that their prior conclusions remain intact."